English Subject Leaders: Mrs. Preston and Miss Biln

 - How to create web content, using code

 At Emmbrook Junior School, we want the children to have as much exposure to learning digital technologies as possible, whilst maintaining a safe environment both in the classroom and online.
-We ensure that children are aware of the possible risks when using the internet through a rolling programme of assemblies; specific lessons as well as making sure the rules are regularly reinforced in context and displayed in each classroom area.
+We ensure that children are aware of the possible risks when using the internet through a rolling programme of assemblies; specific lessons (from our scheme of work – Purple Mash) as well as making sure the rules are regularly reinforced in context and displayed in each classroom area.
+We will also share potential online dangers as described in Teaching Online Safety in school.

 At Emmbrook Junior School, we teach Personal, Social, Health Education (PSHE) through ‘Jigsaw’. ’Jigsaw’ is a progressive scheme of work (which we tailor to the needs of our pupils) which aims to prepare children for life, helping them understand and value who they are and understand how they relate to other people.
 We use a mindful approach to teach PSHE to support children’s well-being and underpins their personal development.
 In lessons, we support children’s development as human beings; empower them with a voice and help equip them for life and learning.
 We include the statutory ‘Relationships and Sex Education’ and ‘Citizenship’ within our whole-school PSHE Programme and ensure that we build in opportunities for this fundamental knowledge to be revisited at key points throughout their KS2 education.